-Beginning in August 2020, Mandarin Oriental, Hong Kong will undergo an extensive six-month renovation of the five-star hotel’s 25th floor (to welcome The Aubrey in Jan 2021).
+Beginning in August 2020, Mandarin Oriental, Hong Kong will undergo an extensive six-month renovation of the five-star hotel’s 25th floor (to welcome The Aubrey in January 2021).
 The news is bittersweet as it sadly means we will have to bid farewell to Pierre, one of the city’s most celebrated two-Michelin-starred establishments, as well as the iconic M Bar.
 Man Wah, the hotel’s Michelin-starred Cantonese restaurant, will also close temporarily.
-The good news is that Man Wah will be back after six months with a bigger and better space, expanding into the spot where M Bar stands now.
+The good news is that Man Wah will be back after six months with a bigger and better space, expanding into the spot where M Bar now stands.
 The hotel will also make way for a brand-new dining concept, which will be revealed at a later date.

 Another positive is that M Bar, Man Wah and Pierre will all be given proper send-offs, with special tasting menus and events that can be enjoyed until the end of July.